kfeldmann/relief-valve/README.md

 Rv does three things:

-- It will buffer data for a while and then write it downstream as soon as it can
+- Buffer data for a while and then write it downstream as soon as it can
-- It will send error messages on a different channel when the downstream is blocking
+- Send error messages on a different channel when the downstream is blocking
-- It will continue reading from upstream no matter what, even if it means throwing that data away
+- Continue reading from upstream no matter what, even if it means throwing that data away
   (e.g. if the downstream is still blocking and the internal buffer is full)

-General usage:
+##General usage:

 ```
 Usage: rv < input_stream > ouput_stream 2> error_stream